The Perfect Pitch

 Prepare

-How do you prepare so that on the day, you are really engaging and ready to maximise your impact with your audience?
+How do you prepare so that you are engaging and ready to maximise your impact with your audience on the day?
 If you want to instil confidence, you need to be confident.
-That will be easier if you can eliminate as many unknowns from the environment as possible.
-Find out what you can.

 Oval brown wooden conference table and chairs inside conference room